Yujie-WANG/Published-Codes-Yujie-WANG/2014-Wang-JournalofPlantHydraulics-Improved/readme.txt

 Note: in some versions, you must end the file name with .cam, otherwise the program crashes; in some versions, the program stops running after 2017.
 This uploaded version does not have such problems.

 Yujie on 2019-Feb-22
-A .doc manual written by Feng Feng and Melvin Tyree should be made available as well.
+A manual written by Feng Feng and Melvin Tyree should be made available as well.
 I will ask for Feng for the copyright and make it available here as well.

+Yujie on 2019-Mar-05
+The manual has been made available.
+Thank Feng F..
+The manual is "20180703-FF-Manual-camera system.pdf".